FGoettelmann/Rotate.py/README.md

 As a convention, bacterial genomes should be rotated so that they start with the DNA A coding sequence.
 This script allows you to specify the name of your genome file and will rotate the genome for you.

+# Dependencies
+This script is written in Python 3 and requires the [BioPython](https://biopython.org/wiki/Download)  package to be installed.

 # Usage

 ```